 For many, Lima is an enormous grey city – and it is.
-However, due to its large population there is much to see and do for kids.
+However, due to its large population, there is much to see and do for kids.
 I feel like we have only scratched the surface of finding out what there is in Lima for kids.
 We originally included these in the blog Lima with Kids: Things to do in Miraflores with Children but decided to separate them, as they are all located in areas outside of Miraflores.
+Read on to check out our must-see Lima attractions.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.